joelbowen/joel-dot-software/content/blog/5-software-project-management-questions/index.md

 If you can answer this question and the clarifying questions with real data, you understand the **utilization** of your teams.

-## Question #2: How well does the team understand the proposed scope of work?
+## Question #2: How well does the team understand the proposed scope of work and how it enables the client's business goals?

 Healthy and high performing teams pursue understanding the scope of their work well enough to optimize their time, processes, and the fidelity of deliverables to achieve the larger project goals.